igorracca/ZSSN/README.md

 When a survivor is infected, their inventory items become inaccessible (they cannot trade with others).

--Survivors cannot Add/Remove items from inventory
+- Survivors cannot Add/Remove items from inventory

 Their belongings must be declared when they are first registered in the system.
 After that they can only change their inventory by means of trading with other survivors.

 The items allowed in the inventory are described above in the first feature.

--Trade items:
+- Trade items:

 Survivors can trade items among themselves.